Mennonite Central Committee

-Mennonite Central Committee (MCC) is a relief service, and peace agency representing fifteen Mennonite, Brethren in Christ and Amish bodies in North America.
-The U.S. headquarters are in Akron, Pennsylvania, the Canadian in Winnipeg, Manitoba.
+The Mennonite Central Committee (MCC) is a relief service, and peace agency representing fifteen Mennonite, Brethren in Christ and Amish bodies in North America.
+The U.S. headquarters are located in Akron, Pennsylvania; the Canadian headquarters is located in Winnipeg, Manitoba.

 History

 Founded in Chicago, Illinois, MCC held its first meeting on September 27, 1920.
 Its original goal was to provide food for Mennonites starving in Ukraine.
 MCC soon realized that it could not help only their Mennonite brothers and sisters and began to help anyone in need.
 MCC (Canada) was founded in 1963.

 The initial work of MCC focused on: